-- 1. To establish baseline data and a framework for analysing expenditure on social protections. - 2.
-To analyse how expenditure on social protection conformed to budgets and the medium-term strategies of government in the context of balance of payments and budget deficits.
+- 396. Based on the Scoping Studies, these goals should be tied to the following specific objectives of the SPER: - 1.
+To establish baseline data and a framework for analysing expenditure on social protections. - 2.
+To analyse how expenditure on social protection conformed to budgets and the mediumterm strategies of government in the context of balance of payments and budget deficits. - 3.
+To evaluate the economy, efficiency and effectiveness of expenditure on social protection.

-- 3. To evaluate the economy, efficiency and effectiveness of expenditure on social protection. - 4.
-To assess how to position future expenditure on social protection in the context of the growing demand for policy reforms by international partners. - 5.
+- 4. To assess how to position future expenditure on social protection in the context of the growing demand for policy reforms by international partners. - 5.
 To monitor the expenditure to deliver needed social services to the poor and vulnerable. - 6.
 To address the availability of revenues to meet the resource requirements of social protection.